 "What's going on?" he asked.

 "Well, your father woke up a few hours ago," Finnoire answered.
 Jake's pulse quickened and he hurried to catch up with the faun's long strides.
-"The director, among other professors, would like to question him before the council gets wind of this.
+"The director, among other professors, would like to question him before the Committee gets wind of this.
 Your father is in trouble Jake," Finnoire said, shooting Jake a grave look.

 "What do you mean?"